Allied (film): Filming

 Principal photography on the film began in February 2016 in London, with the family home located on the corners of Christchurch Hill and Willow Road in Hampstead.
 Southwark was also used for filming, particularly at Pullens Yard.
 To keep within budget, many of the film's scenes were shot in a former Gillette factory as, according to VFX supervisor Kevin Baillie, most of the remaining studio space had been occupied by bigger Star Wars and Marvel films.
 Production designer Gary Freeman coordinated a construction schedule that allowed for space used for filming a hospital courtyard scene to be redesigned for scenes involving a Soho pub within the span of two days.
-Studio space at Elstree Studios and LH2 Studios were also utilized for the London shoot.
+Studio space at Elstree Studios and LH2 Studios were also used for the London shoot.

 Cinematographer Don Burgess stated that all of the more complex scenes for the film were mapped out prior to filming using a style of virtual cinematography, a technique they had used for 2004's The Polar Express.
 Burgess and Zemeckis elected to break the film down into six specific visual appearances to match the changing tone and settings for the film.
 In May 2016 scenes set in Casablanca were shot in Gran Canaria, Canary Islands.
 Freeman stated that filming in the Canary Islands happened as finding locations in Morocco proved a challenge due to the architecture of cities like Casablanca and Tangiers changing significantly since the time period the film is set in.
 The airfield scenes were shot at RAF Halton that was decorated to look like RAF Hendon during World War II.

 For when his character spoke French in the film, Pitt worked with Cotillard to help develop his accent.
 Cotillard took firearm training for the film, but was never fully comfortable holding the weapon.
 Filming of the assassination scene was interrupted when Cotillard "freaked out" while handling the weapon.
 To help with her discomfort, Zemeckis instructed her to put the lock on the machine gun she would use.